Detox Centers Santa Barbara, CA

 Drug and Alcohol Detox Centers in Santa Barbara, CA

-Here are all the drug and alcohol detox centers in Santa Barbara, CA. Are you looking to detox from alcohol, opioids, benzodiazepines, cocaine or methamphetamines in a detox facility in Santa Barbara?
+Here is a list of drug and alcohol detox centers in Santa Barbara, CA. Are you looking to detox from alcohol, opioids, benzodiazepines, cocaine or methamphetamines in a detox facility in Santa Barbara?
 Find substance abuse treatment and rehab centers with detox in Santa Barbara below.

 Aegis Treatment Centers Llc Santa Barbara

-Aegis Treatment Centers Llc Santa Barbara is an alcohol and drug detox center in Santa Barbara, CA, located at 4129 State Street, in the 93110 zip code of Santa Barbara County.
+Aegis Treatment Centers Llc Santa Barbara is a drug and alcohol detox facility in Santa Barbara, CA, located at 4129 State Street, in the 93110 zip code of Santa Barbara County.
 Aegis Treatment Centers Llc Santa Barbara provides opioid detox.
-Aegis Treatment Centers Llc Santa Barbara provides detox services to pregnant/postpartum women and people with HIV/AIDS.
-It offers general outpatient treatment, outpatient methadone/suboxone treatment and outpatient detoxification.
-It also offers cognitive behavioral therapy, substance use counseling and anger management.
+It offers outpatient methadone/suboxone treatment, outpatient detoxification and general outpatient treatment.
+Aegis Treatment Centers Llc Santa Barbara provides detox services to pregnant/postpartum women and people with HIV/AIDS and also offers cognitive behavioral therapy, matrix model and substance use counseling.

 Recovery Road Medical Center

-Recovery Road Medical Center is a drug and alcohol detox facility in Santa Barbara, CA, located at 334 South Patterson Avenue, Suite 120, in the 93111 zip code of Santa Barbara County.
-It offers outpatient detoxification, outpatient methadone/suboxone treatment and general outpatient treatment.
-Recovery Road Medical Center accommodates people with dual diagnosis treatment and also offers matrix model, anger management and substance use counseling.
+Recovery Road Medical Center is an alcohol and drug detox center in Santa Barbara, California, located at 334 South Patterson Avenue, Suite 120, in the 93111 zip code of Santa Barbara County.
+It offers intensive outpatient treatment, outpatient detoxification and outpatient methadone/suboxone treatment.
+Recovery Road Medical Center provides detox services to people with dual diagnosis treatment and also offers trauma-related counseling, motivational interviewing and rational emotive behavioral therapy REBT.

 Frequently asked questions for Drug & Alcohol Detox in Santa Barbara, CA: